ilanhuang/Hand-tracking-menu-system-Unity/README.md

 - Unity 2023.1 or newer.
 (Unity 6)

+---

+## Complete Setup Guide

+### Step 1: Import Unity Packages
 - **Required Packages**:
 - XR Hands 1.5.0.
 - LeanTween.
 - **Recommended Packages**:
 - XR Intraction Toolkit 3.0.7

 ---

-## Complete Setup Guide
+### Step 2: Project Settings And Validations
+- Make sure to have installed XR Plug In Management (if not, do so).
+- Check `OpenXR`on PC and Android.
+- Enable desired interaction profiles in the `OpenXR` tab.
+- Check `Hand Tracking Subsystem`, `Meta Hand Tracking Aim`, `Hand Interaction Poses` for PC and Android.
+(Also check `Meta Quest Support in Android`.)
+- In `Project Validation` tab, click on fix all.
+(Ignore the Meta Quest Support warning for now.)

-### Step 1: Import Package
+### Step 3: XR Rig Setup
+- Install `Hand Interaction Demo` from `XR Interaction Toolkit` in Package Manager.
+- Use the XR Rig prefab from the **Hand Interaction Demo** (recommended) and use its `Left/Right Interaction Visuals` for the `Hand Tracking Event` required by FingerTracker component.
+- If not, make sure to add an `Hand Tracking Event` component to each of your hand controls.

+### Step 4: Create a State Manager And Configure Dependencies
 - Download and import the `HandTrackingMenuSystem_v1.0` package into your Unity project.

-### Step 2: XR Rig Setup
-- Use the XR Rig from the **XR Interaction Toolkit** (recommended).
-Use its `Left/Right Interaction Visuals` inside the correspondent for the `Hand Tracking Event` required by FingerTracker component.
-- If not, make sure to add an `Hand Tracking Event` component to each of your hand controls.

-### Step 3: Create a State Manager
-(You can skip this step if you add `Hand Tracking Menu System` prefab to the scene)
+(You can skip steps 1, 2 and 3 if you add `Hand Tracking Menu System` prefab inside `Test -> Prefabs` to the scene)

 1. Create an empty GameObject named **UIStateManager**.
 2. Attach the following components: